bambooengineering/session-check/README.md

 it takes the user to the sign in page.
 A global AJAX listener ensures AJAX heavy apps are catered for, by listening to each request and resetting the counter for you.

-No server ping requests are made, so there is no extra load on your server.
+No server ping requests are made until the moment the session is expected to be expired, so there is no extra load on your server.